maomlab/TRIAGED/scripts/README.md

 ### `compile_individual_mol_structures.py`

 This script aligns substructures from a single Boltz2 job directory to a specified parent structure and saves the results as a multi-model PDB file.
 If no parent is given, will default to the first modeled structure.

+By default, if a parent is specified, it will be the first model in the written PDB.
+ If the `-ep` flag is specified, the PARENT structure will be excluded.

 #### Command-Line Arguments